School Greenhouses

 Cripple Creek Kids Start Their Own School Garden

-This high altitude 22′ Growing Dome is finally coming to fruition for these elementary school students and their story made the local newspaper.
+This high altitude 22′ Growing Dome is finally coming to fruition for these elementary school students in Cripple Creek, Colorado and their story made the local newspaper.
 We are very excited for them and wish them happy gardening!
-Here’s an excerpt from the article: On the theory that kids are more likely to eat vegetables they’ve grown themselves, the...
+Here’s an excerpt from the article: On the theory that kids are more likely to eat vegetables...

 Continue reading »